 "Ranked Leading Individual for Derivatives and Structured Products (Legal 500, 2010-21); Legal 500 Hall of Fame 2018-23; Band 1 Lawyer for Structured Finance and Derivatives (Chambers UK and Global 2014-15); and nominee for Derivatives Lawyer of the Year 2014 (Global Capital)"

-Edmund "Ed" Parker is a partner and global practice head of Derivatives & Structured Products at Mayer Brown and also serves on the Firm's partnership board.
+Edmund "Ed" Parker is a partner and global practice head of Derivatives & Structured Products at Mayer Brown and previously served on the Firm's partnership board.
 Ed’s work covers all aspects of derivatives at the highest levels.
 He has been nominated as Global Derivatives Lawyer of the Year, a reflection of his technical excellence in this field.

 Ed advises on complex OTC and structured credit, equity, fx and commodity derivatives, as well as insurance and pensions-linked derivative structures.
 He advises on distressed derivatives, together with our litigators and insolvency colleagues; as well as advising on central clearing issues and derivatives regulation, together with our regulatory team. (see Experience).
 He has notable experience in global initial margin regulation projects related to EMIR and other regimes, and large projects driven by regulation.